GameTechDev/SamplerFeedbackStreaming/README.md

     c:> expanse.exe ?

-Most of the detailed controls for the system can be find in a *json* file.
-By default, the application loads [config.json](config/config.json).
+Most of the detailed settings for the system can be found in the default configuration file [config.json](config/config.json).

 The options in the json have corresponding command lines, e.g.: